phani-vadrevu/seacma/README.md

 # seacma

-This project contains code and data as described in our IMC 2019 paper:
+This project contains code and data as described in our paper:

-What You See is NOT What You Get: Discovering and Tracking Ad-Driven Social Engineering Attack Campaigns Phani Vadrevu (University of New Orleans), Roberto Perdisci (University of Georgia)
+> What You See is NOT What You Get: Discovering and Tracking Ad-Driven Social Engineering Attack Campaigns
+> Phani Vadrevu (University of New Orleans), Roberto Perdisci (University of Georgia)
+> Internet Measurement Conference 2019 (IMC 2019), Amsterdam, Netherlands